karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-opentelemetry-metrics-and-dotnet-part-2.md

 - Every time a new order gets updated.
   - Increase +1 the ``OrdersCanceledCounter`` instrument.

-The next snippet of code shows how I record those measurements every time an order gets added or updated.
+The next snippet of code shows how to record those measurements every time an order gets added or updated.

 ```csharp
 public class OrderRepository : Repository<Order>, IOrderRepository